wrongpoison/wrongpoison.github.io/_posts/2018-09-3-makeup-visualization.md

 ### Other Notes
 While it appears that spikes in brand discussion often coincide with new launches, this does not seem to be the rule.
 Conspiciously absent is Pat McGrath who had several releases during this time period.
 However, McGrath Labs never had more than 7 mentions on a given day.
 I would hypothesize that the nature of the r/MakeupAddiction has something to do with this.
 While redditors frequently post their excitement for upcoming or imminent releases, more often content revolves around FOTD (face of the day) and practicing makeup techniques.
 This means that redditors are more likely to talk about their HG (holy grail) products and those which make up their daily routines.
 While Pat McGrath's quality is frequently lauded, the luxury price puts it out of range for many consumers.
 The same logic can be applied to Natasha Denona, which also had a number of eyeshadow palette releases in this time, but very little discussion on this subreddit.

+Additionally, we have to recognize the limitations of simply counting words.
+Is greater frequency a good thing?
+Or can it allude to an outrageous event that sparks discussion and backlash?
+This is something I hope to address in future posts, with some work with sentiment analysis and topic modeling.

 ### Methodology

 I gathered my data with a nightly cron job using the Reddit API.
 The data was saved to a series of flat files.
-I used a series of trusty Jupyter notebooks to explore and parse the data, shaping and manipulating it with the usual suspects, Panadas and Numpy.
-NLTK did the heavy lifting with gram tokenization (read: counting word frequencies).
-And then I used MatPlotLib for preliminary visualizations and Bokeh for some fancier, interactive ones.
+I used a series of trusty Jupyter notebooks to explore and parse the data, shaping and manipulating it with the usual suspects, Pandas and Numpy.
+NLTK did the heavy lifting with gram tokenization (that is, counting word frequencies).
+And then I used MatPlotLib for the visualizations.
+Ideally, I'd like to improve this work by creating interactive visualizations, but that proved a bit out-of-scope for the current time.
+I hope to use the same data sets to try some sentiment analysis at a later time.

 [rMakeupAddiction]:https://www.reddit.com/r_makeupaddiction/
 [rMUAConspiracy]:https://www.reddit.com/r_muaconspiracy/